 Google looks out for #1…which is Google.
 The powers that be are not trying to return well-matched search results because they want to help your healthcare business.

 Google tries to make its searchers happy by delivering the exact answer to their question or the exact product they need to buy.
 It does this by finding the best content.
+So it is important to produce valuable content with the help of SEO-experienced medical writers for higher ranking in SERPs.

 Here are some ways to generate great content: